Nikon D750 versus Nikon Df

 |Nikon D700 (⇒ lft | rgt)||Full Frame||12.1||4256||2832||no||23.5||12.2||2303||80|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 The D750 indeed provides movie recording capabilities, while the Df does not.
 The highest resolution format that the D750 can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The D750 and the Df are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D750 and Nikon Df along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Nikon D750, the Nikon Df, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Nikon D750 (⇒ rgt)||optical||YES||3.2||1229||tilting||no||4000||6.0||12||no|